 Our findings demonstrate the potential for combining the analysis of a patient's microbiota with conventional stool-based tests to improve CRC detection.
 Using the random forest algorithm it was possible to interpret FIT results in the context of the microbiota.
 The MMT had higher sensitivity for lesions, regardless of the stages of tumorigenesis.
 Moreover the model detected the majority of lesions that FIT was unable to detect.
 The shortcoming of the MMT is its lower specificity but, by conducting the FIT and MMT in series, it is possible to maximize the number of correctly identified individuals with preclinical lesions.
-The potential value of the MMT is its higher sensitivity which, is the purpose of preventive screening – finding lesions earlier so that cancer would be avoided.
+The potential value of the MMT is its higher sensitivity, which, is the purpose of preventive screening – finding lesions earlier so that cancer would be avoided.

 Abbreviations: FIT: fecal immunochemical test gFOBT: guaic fecal occult blood test OTU: operational taxonomic unit MMT: multitarget microbiota test